exasol/pyexasol/doc/user_guide/exploring_features/advanced_topics/performance.rst

 - `TurbODBC <https://github.com/blue-yonder/turbodbc>`_
 - PyExasol

-For testing, a Badoo production Exasol cluster was used with the following specifications:
+For testing, an Exasol cluster with the following specifications was used:

 - 20 nodes
 - 800+ CPU cores with hyper-threading